-Content Capture by Alternate Means
+Accommodation: Content Capture by Alternate Means

-- Students registered with Student Accessibility Services (SAS) may be eligible for Note Taking Express (NTE); Transcription; Audio Recording; Smart Pen or other supports involving recording course content. - A student is approved to record or access recordings of course content and will have the accommodation listed on their Letter of Accommodation as "Content Capture by Alternate Means." - This accommodation is only granted to students when the appropriate supporting documentation has been provided to SAS. - Students for whom "Content Capture by Alternate Means" is an approved accommodation will be required to complete the Student Accessibility Services Student Responsibilities for Note Taking Services agreement. - This agreement applies to the entire duration they are receiving note taking supports and/or receiving content capture as an accommodation through SAS and explicitly states that: - Students must comply with the professor's instructions for the class to stop taking notes or recording to protect privacy or create a safe environment for the sharing of sensitive information. - Any recordings of classes are to be used for personal study only and for no other purposes. - The information contained in the recordings is protected under federal and international copyright legislation and may not be shared, published, or quoted without the lecturer's explicit consent.
-If consent is granted, the lecturer will be properly identified and credited. - Any violation of these restrictions is considered an infraction under Nipissing University's Student Code of Rights and Responsibilities and all disciplinary action will be considered.
+Students registered with Student Accessibility Services (SAS) may be eligible for Transcription; Audio Recording; Smart Pen or other supports involving recording course content.
+Once a student is approved to record or access recordings of course content, they will have the accommodation listed on their Letter of Accommodation as "Content Capture by Alternate Means."
+This accommodation is only granted to students when the appropriate supporting documentation has been provided to SAS.

+Students with this approved accommodation must complete the Student Accessibility Services Student Responsibilities for Note Taking Services agreement.
+This agreement applies to the entire duration they are receiving note taking supports and/or receiving content capture as an accommodation through SAS and explicitly states that:

+- Students must comply with the professor's instructions for the class to stop taking notes or recording to protect privacy or create a safe environment for the sharing of sensitive information. - Any recordings of classes are to be used for personal study only and for no other purposes. - The information contained in the recordings is protected under federal and international copyright legislation and may not be shared, published, or quoted without the lecturer's explicit consent.
+If consent is granted, the lecturer will be properly identified and credited.

+Any violation of these restrictions is considered an infraction under Nipissing University's Student Code of Rights and Responsibilities and all disciplinary action will be considered.